-Getting off to a good start makes everything that follows so much easier, and getting your first job is no exception.
-You’ll want a job which is relevant to your interests and degree and this job should not only pay your rent but also have the potential to develop your skills and provide you with valuable experience.
+Getting off to a good start makes everything that follows so much easier.
+Your graduate career is no exception.
+You’ll want a job which is relevant to your interests and degree.
+Not only should this job pay the bills, but it should also have the potential to develop your skills and provide you with valuable experience.

 There are no age limits and our criteria is simple – we’re looking to help you build experience in your chosen field in relevant employment, and prove yourself as a qualified professional in a short period of time.